peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Shuffling></a>
 ### Shuffling

-The [Fisher&ndash;Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list (puts its items in a random order) such that all permutations (arrangements) of that list are equally likely to occur, assuming the RNG it uses can choose from among all permutations of that list.
-However, that method is also easy to write incorrectly (see also Jeff Atwood, "[The danger of na&iuml;vet&eacute;](https://blog.codinghorror.com/the-danger-of-naivete/)").
+The [Fisher&ndash;Yates shuffle method**](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list (puts its items in a random order) such that all permutations (arrangements) of that list are equally likely to occur, assuming the RNG it uses can choose from among all permutations of that list.
+However, that method is also easy to write incorrectly (see also Jeff Atwood, "[**The danger of na&iuml;vet&eacute;**](https://blog.codinghorror.com/the-danger-of-naivete/)").
 The following pseudocode is designed to shuffle a list's contents.

     METHOD Shuffle(list)
        // NOTE: Check size of the list early to prevent